nielsdekoeijer/libdetectability/README.md

 Includes a `Detectability` class to calculate the detectability through the `frame` function.

 I've also included a `DetectabilityLoss` class that allows one to use the `Detectability` as a pytorch loss function.
-It currently assumes you always batch your inputs.
+It currently assumes you always batch your inputs along the first dimension.